 Reservoirs experience fluctuating water levels, wind loads, wave action, and seasonal weather.
 Anchoring systems must accommodate these forces without damaging the reservoir bottom or shoreline.

 Agencies often require site-specific anchoring plans that consider bathymetry and sediment type.
 Common approaches include weighted anchors, driven piles (where permitted), or shoreline-based tethering.
-The selected method must ensure long-term stability while allowing for significant water level changes.
-Structural safety reviews focus on ensuring that floating solar arrays remain secure during extreme weather accounting for wind uplift, wave forces, and thermal expansion.
+The selected method must allow for significant water level changes while maintaining long-term stability.
+Structural safety reviews focus on ensuring arrays remain secure during extreme weather.
+This includes accounting for wind uplift, wave forces, and thermal expansion.

 Maintaining Reservoir Operations and Access